Gabighz/Digital-Aristotle/CONTRIBUTING.md

 # Contributing to Digital Aristotle

 Contributing to Digital Aristotle is easy and appreciated.
 See below for everything you need to do to follow each contribution method.
-It is required to follow our [Code of Conduct](CODE_OF_CONDUCT.md) in order to contribute to Digital Aristotle.

 ## Make changes to Digital Aristotle code or docs